YeaSoft/netpoldo/README.md

     via SSH.
 The default password is _"password"_.

   * `keyboard=<layout>`:
     This option sets the keyboard layout for the consoles.
-NetPoldo currently supports only 5 basic keyboard layouts:
-    - us: United States
+Basically every supported two letter code may work with Debian.
+On Ubuntu flavours, only the following keyboard layouts are supported:
+    - cn: Chinese
     - de: German
+    - es: Spanish
+    - fr: French
+    - gb: English United Kingdom
     - it: Italian
+    - pt: Portoguese
-    - fr: French
+    - ro: Romenian
-    - es: Spanish
+    - ru: Russian
+    - us: English United States

   * `timezone=<tzname>`:
     This option sets the timezone of the system.
 The timezone must be specified